 Absolutely!
 Club members will be happy to guide you through the construction of your first plane and help when you have questions with future projects.
 In fact, upon joining, you will be assigned two sponsors, sort of like a buddy system.
 They will pay special attention to your needs and be available for help in building and especially flying.

 Yes, the Aeroguidance Society is known for its annual flight training programs.
 You definitely do not want to try flying without assistance; it may look easy, but be assured, it is not.
 Because we know that being successful in your flying is very important, an extensive flight training program with experienced instructors is available.
 Our program will ensure that your investment in time and money is protected.

 You must be a member of the Academy of Model Aeronautics(AMA) .
 Applications are available from club officers, from the AMA Headquarters at 5151 East Memorial Drive, Muncie, IN 47302 or use the links at the bottom of this page.

 Once you have your AMA license and FAA registration (if applicable) simply complete a club application and pay the required dues.
-Contact our Membership Chairman Bill Green or any of the Club Officers if you need help you with all of this, or to answer any other questions you might have.
+Any of the Club Officers can help you with all of this, and with any other questions you might have.